PowerDNS-Admin/PowerDNS-Admin/docs/running_tests.md

   --exit-code-from browser-tests
 ```

-This environment resets its own PowerDNS database, migrates and seeds its own PowerDNS-Admin database, verifies the API connection to PowerDNS, starts the web application, and runs the complete Python test suite.
-Only after these checks pass does it run the signed-in Chrome, Edge, and Firefox tests in both light and dark modes.
+This environment resets its own PowerDNS database, migrates and seeds its own PowerDNS-Admin database, verifies the API connection to PowerDNS, and starts the web application before running the signed-in Chrome, Edge, and Firefox tests in both light and dark modes.
 The browser setup creates a zone through the UI and confirms it directly through the PowerDNS API.
+The Python suite runs separately through `docker/docker-compose-test.yml` so it has an isolated database and produces its own coverage reports.

 The browser dependencies and `node_modules` exist only in the browser-runner image.
 The runner uses the `linux/amd64` platform because stable Linux packages for Chrome and Edge are not published for ARM.
 Docker Desktop will emulate this on ARM hosts.